IsaHu-dev/Calorie-Mind/README.md

 ## About

-Calorie Mind is a powerful and user-friendly app designed to help you take control of your daily nutrition and meet your fitness goals.
+Calorie Mind is user-friendly app designed to help you take control of your daily nutrition and meet your fitness goals.
 Whether you're trying to manage your weight, fuel your workouts, or simply eat healthier, Calorie Mind provides all the tools you need to make mindful eating choices.
 With features like custom food entries, daily goal tracking, insightful progress analysis, and weekly summaries, Calorie Mind is your go-to guide for a balanced lifestyle.
 Think Calories with Calorie Mind.

+### Target Users

  # How to Use Calorie Mind

-- Add Your Dinner
+- Add Your meals
-    - Select option 1 to add your dinner.
+    - Select option 1 to add meals for the day.
     - You will be prompted to input a food item.
 If you're unsure about the nutritional information, simply enter the food name, and Calorie Mind will retrieve the data via an API, providing the correct details for calories, protein, fat, and carbohydrates.

 - Record New Daily Goals